omjeejaiswal/node.js/README.md

 ## Question 5: Should we push the node_modules folder to GitHub?
 No, because the `node_modules` folder is very large and pushing it to GitHub can waste a lot of time.
 Instead, mention its path inside the `.gitignore` file and then push your code.

+## What is the Status Code?
+The Server issues an HTTP Status Code in response to a request of the client made to the server.
+Status code is a 3-digit integer.
+The first digit of status code is used to specify one of five standard classes of responses.
+The last two digits of status code do not have any categorization role.

 # HTTP Status Codes